 Israeli Salad REcipe made with finely chopped vegetables, fresh herbs, lemon and olive oil.
 Vegan and Gluten Free! | www.feastingathome.com #israelisalad #vegan #vegansalad #veggies #lunch #middleeastern #healthysalad

-but they say nothing, and if we do not use the gifts they bring, they carry them as silently away.
+The days come and go like muffled and veiled figures sent from a distant friendly party, but they say nothing, and if we do not use the gifts they bring, they carry them as silently away.

 ~Ralph Waldo Emerson~

-Here is the Israeli Salad Recipe I was telling you about last week that pairs so well with Grilled Chicken Shawarma.
-The salad itself bursts with all the good flavors of summer – fresh veggies and herbs, tossed in a simple lemony dressing.
-On its own, it is clean, plant-based, healthy and detoxing.
-I could eat this every single day!
+The salad itself bursts with all the good flavors of summer – fresh veggies and herbs, tossed in a simple lemon olive oil dressing.

 Made with simple fresh ingredients, Israeli salad tastes of fresh summer produce – healthy, vibrant, light!
 To me, this is like summer in a bowl.
+A great thing to just have on hand -it keeps in the fridge for several days!
+I love the salad piled over our hummus.

-How to Make Israeli Salad! | 30-Second Video
+Watch How to Make Israeli Salad!

 A simple & delicious recipe for Israeli Salad, made with finely chopped vegetables, fresh herbs, lemon and olive oil.
 Vegan and Gluten Free! | www.feastingathome.com

-Ingredients in Israeli Salad:
+Ingredients in Israeli Salad

 • tomatoes: use vine-ripened summer tomatoes for the BEST flavor.